EgyScanners/Egyscan/README.md

 🕵️ **Stealthy Chameleon Tactics:** EgyScan dances past security measures with finesse, constantly morphing its User-Agent disguise to slip through the tightest of digital checkpoints.

-🎨 **Logs Transformed into Art:** EgyScan doesn't just report, it crafts a masterpiece of results, painting a vivid picture of vulnerabilities in a symphony of color-coded elegance.
+🎨 **Logs Transformed into Art:** EgyScan doesn't just report; it crafts a masterpiece of results, painting a vivid picture of vulnerabilities in a symphony of color-coded elegance.

 ### ⚙️ Unleash the Citadel: Installation & Mastery ⚙️

 Unleashing EgyScan's might is as simple as commanding a digital army:

-1. **Summons the Codex:** Bring forth EgyScan's magic by invoking the sacred words:
+1. **Summon the Codex:** Bring forth EgyScan's magic by invoking the sacred words:
    ```shell
    git clone https://github.com/dragonked2/Egyscan.git
    ```